antirez/disque/README.md

-Part of the node ID is included in the message so that a worker processing messages for a given queue can easily guess what are the nodes where jobs are created, and move directly to these nodes to increase efficiency instead of listeing for messages in a node that will require to fetch messages from other nodes.
+Part of the node ID is included in the message so that a worker processing messages for a given queue can easily guess what are the nodes where jobs are created, and move directly to these nodes to increase efficiency instead of listening for messages in a node that will require to fetch messages from other nodes.

 Only 32 bits of the original node ID is included in the message, however